markholloway/markholloway.github.io/_posts/2019-03-14-twilio-sms-redaction.md

 -u {SID}:{AuthToken}

 ```
 At the time of writing the Twilio helper libraries do not include the redaction form data.
-Use http `POST` instead.
+HTTP POST must be used within the API request.

-Here is a `Node.js` example with redaction enabled for a single API request.
+## Node.js example

 ```javascript